brandtkeller/tag-security/assessments/README.md

-The [TAG-Security Security Assessment Process](guide) (formerly the security review process) is designed to accelerate the adoption of cloud native technologies, based on the below goals and assumptions.
+The [TAG-Security Security Assessment Process](guide) (formerly the security review process) is designed to accelerate the adoption of cloud native technologies, based on the following goals and assumptions.

 ### 1) Reduce risk across the ecosystem